rileyschenck/website/_posts/2023-06-22-Tucker-GPT.md

 toc_sticky: true
 read_time: false
 ---
 ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/deepstate.png)
 Are you someone who misses their nightly dose of hyperbolic and conspiratorial raving from Tucker Carlson on Fox News?
 Well, what if I were to tell you that the excerpt above of Tucker ranting against the "Deep State" was actually not an excerpt at all, but Chat-GPT immitating Mr. Carlson based on his own monologues?
 That's right, with a little modern magic we can actually create a realistic-sounding Tucker Carlson bot who will rant and rave for as long as your heart desires about any and all of the hot-button topics of the day, just like the good 'ol times!

 I will take you step by step through the process of how you can query and ask questions of Carlson's transcripts, or any document for that matter.

-First, a quick overview: The monologue transcripts from Tucker Carlson Tonight were scraped from Fox News' website and cover a period from November 27, 2018 to March 16, 2023.
+### First, a quick overview:
+Using LangChain, Pinecone, and Chat-GPT to query any documents you have is actually remarkably easy.
+The web scraping I did to just get the transcripts was the most complicated bit of coding in this process BY FAR.
+The monologue transcripts from Tucker Carlson Tonight were scraped from Fox News' website and cover a period from November 27, 2018 to March 16, 2023.
 I show the code below for how I scraped the transcripts using Selenium and Beautiful Soup.
-Feel free to skip over this section if you want to get straight to the nitty gritty of using LangChain and Pinecone to query the transcripts with Chat-GPT.
+Feel free to skip over that section if you want to get straight to the nitty gritty of using LangChain and Pinecone to query the transcripts with Chat-GPT.

+Steps:
+1. Scrape the transcripts (skip if you like).
+2. Create single large document that contains all of the Carlson monologue transcripts that I scraped from the web.
+3. Use Langchain's recursive character splitter to break the document into chunks.
+4. Use OpenAIEmbeddings to turn each chunk of text into a vector.
+5. Store the vectors on Pinecone and allow for similarity search between them.
+6. Query the transcripts using Chat-GPT, providing the 20 most relevant chunks of text from the transcripts as context.
+7. Tweak your prompts for Chat-GPT (prompt engineering)

-### Web scraping 831 Tucker Carlson monologues from Fox News' website
+### 1. Web scraping 831 Tucker Carlson monologues from Fox News' website
 Comments explain how I scraped the monolgues from Fox's website:
 ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/webscrape1.png)
 ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/webscrape2.png)